xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 When do we need offline-mode support for a _web app_?
 There are two main reasons:

-**1. If the web app is used in a mobile web browser on a phone where reliable network connection is not guaranteed.**
+**1. If the web app is used in a mobile web browser on a phone where reliable network connections are not guaranteed.**

 It's common for a web app that runs in a desktop browser and the web app that runs in a mobile browser to share code (sometimes they are the same web app!).
 On mobile web, being offline is a real possibility.